bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/03-FS-Module/README.md

 # 📐 Add Comments to Implementation of `fs.appendFile()`

-Work with a partner to add comments describing the functionality of the code found in [index.js](./Unsolved/index.js).
+Work with a partner to add comments that describe the functionality of the code found in [index.js](./Unsolved/index.js).

 ## 📝 Notes